HappyFunCorp/nfct/HOWTO.md

     }
 ```

-Finally, use the results.
-Here, for example purposes, we use the results (if any) to override the `uri` function, so the committed code is used to change the NFT's metadata on the fly.
+Finally, using the results.
+Here, for example purposes, we use the results (if any) to override the `uri` function, meaning the committed code can change the NFT's metadata on the fly.
 For other potential use cases see the [MANFESTO](./MANIFESTO.md).
 ```
     // A very basic example of using the computed results; in this case, as this NFT's new URI. function uri(uint256 tokenId) public view virtual override(ERC1155, IERC1155MetadataURI) returns (string memory) {